tracycaldwell/thinkcspy/_sources/course-overview.rst

     * Final Problem Set

 Participation
-    Participation simply means that you are keeping up with the pace of the class and doing the required work: reading all the chapters, attempting 5 or more exercises for each chapter, attending class, and working on studios in class.
+    Participation simply means that you read all the chapters and attempt 5 or more exercises for each chapter.

 Weekly Graded Assignments
     As mentioned, each chapter contains a page with exercises that you should work on.
 Usually, one of those exercises will be specially marked as "GRADED", meaning that you must submit your code (and it must actually work, performing correctly under a set of automated tests).
 See below for more details on submitting assignments.